Amalek: Israeli–Palestinian conflict

-In the Israel–Palestine conflict, some Israeli politicians have compared Palestinians to Amalek, stated that the Palestinians are the Amalekites or accused Arabs of exhibiting "behavior" that is "typical" of Amalekites.
+In 2004, Israeli activists Moshe Feiglin and Benzi Lieberman compared Palestinians to Amalek, stated that the Palestinians are the Amalekites, or accused Arabs as a class of "engag[ing] in typical Amalek behavior", according to journalist Jeffrey Goldberg.
 Yasser Arafat was called "the Amalek and Hitler of our generation" by 200 rabbis.
 Many in the Gush Emunim movement see Arabs as the "Amalek of today".
-According to few rabbis from the radical wing of the National Religious camp, Amalek is any nation that prevents Jews from settling in the Land of Israel, which includes the Palestinians, as they refuse to leave their ancestral homeland.
+According to some rabbis from the National Religious camp, Amalek is any nation that prevents Jews from settling in the Land of Israel, which includes the Palestinians, as they refuse to leave their ancestral homeland.

 Baruch Goldstein, who killed 29 Palestinians at the Cave of Patriarchs, compared Palestinians to Amalekites, seeing both as desert-dwelling "predators" of the Jewish people.
 Goldstein's mass shooting itself happened shortly after the reading of the Amalek narrative on Shabbat Zachor prior to Purim in 1994.
-Meir Kahane tended to see all enemies of Israel as modern-day Amalek, while other Jewish scholars see this as a distortion of the Torah.

-During the 2014 Gaza war, a leading yeshiva identified Palestinians as the descendants of the ancient Amalekites and Philistines.

-Gaza genocide
+Gaza war

-During the Gaza war Benjamin Netanyahu said that the Israeli government was "committed to completely eliminating this evil from the world", and he also stated: "You must remember what Amalek has done to you, says our Holy Bible.
-And we do remember".
-At an argument to the International Court of Justice (ICJ) about allegations of genocide in the 2023 Israeli attack on Gaza, South Africa presented the comments as inciting genocide against the Palestinian people.
-Netanyahu denied that was his intention, stating the South African accusation reflected a "deep historical ignorance" since he was referring to Hamas.
+Amidst the Gaza war, Israeli prime minister Benjamin Netanyahu gave a speech during which he said: "You must remember what Amalek has done to you, says our Holy Bible.
+And we do remember."
+South Africa, in a hearing at the International Court of Justice (ICJ) for their case accusing Israel of committing genocide in Gaza, presented the comments as inciting genocide against the Palestinian people.
+Netanyahu denied that was his intention, stating the South African governments' accusation reflected a "deep historical ignorance" since he was referring to Hamas.

-Multiple members of the Israeli Knesset, including Avihai Boaron, Amihai Eliyahu, Tally Gotliv, and Bezalel Smotrich, have invoked the commandment to wipe out the memory of Amalek in reference to the war in Gaza.
+Several members of the Israeli Knesset, including Avihai Boaron, Itamar Ben-Gvir, Amihai Eliyahu, Tally Gotliv, and Bezalel Smotrich, have invoked the commandment to wipe out the memory of Amalek in reference to the war in Gaza.

 In response to the accusations in the ICJ case, the Israel Democracy Institute issued a legal opinion stating that the references to Amalek in the context of the war were misunderstood.
-According to the opinion, the commandment to annihilate Amalek has effectively been erased from Jewish law; moreover, the indictment misquoted Netanyahu - he did not refer to the commandment to annihilate Amalek, but rather to the commandment to remember what Amalek did.
-In addition, statements made by Israeli speakers were directed against members of Hamas, not against the Palestinian population of Gaza as a whole.
+According to the opinion, the commandment to annihilate Amalek has effectively been erased from Jewish law; moreover, the indictment misquoted Netanyahu: he did not refer to the commandment to annihilate Amalek, but rather to the commandment to remember what Amalek did.
+In addition it argued that statements made by Israeli speakers were directed against members of Hamas, not against the Palestinian population of Gaza as a whole.

 There have been examples of secular Zionists also using the Amalek metaphor.
 For example, Ariel Porat, the president of Tel Aviv University, cited the example of Amalek to justify Israel's attack on Gaza.

+2026 Iran war

+After an Iranian strike on Beit Shemesh during the 2026 Iran war on 2 March, Netanyahu said "We read in this week's Torah portion, 'Remember what Amalek did to you.'
+We remember—and we act."